iancmcc/iancmcc.github.io/_posts/2015-4-17-ElasticSearch-With-Control-Center.md

 }
 ```

+Notice I called it "elasticsearch-cluster"; admittedly, this is jumping the
+gun for this part of the tutorial.
+Bear with me until Part 2 for the payoff.

-Technically, that’s enough to run the thing, but it won’t be super useful yet, since you have a) no way to access the elasticsearch server, and b) no way to configure it.
+So, technically, what you've defined is enough to run the thing, but it won’t
+be super useful yet, since you have a) no way to access the Elasticsearch
+server, and b) no way to configure it.

 ### Config Files
 Control Center manages the config files for your service.
 You edit them in the
 Control Center UI and restart your service to see the changes.
 Control Center
 will inject them into the container on startup wherever in the filesystem you
 tell it to.

 This helps two things: you don’t have to rebuild or retag your
 service image every time you want to tweak a config file, and services can
 start up on any host in the cluster without worrying about that host’s state.

 Also, config files injected via Control Center can take advantage of templating
 to set values based on the service definition or the state of the system.

-For our elasticsearch service, we should provide the two elasticsearch config
+For our Elasticsearch service, we should at least expose the two Elasticsearch
-files, ``elasticsearch.yml`` and ``logging.yml``.
-Let’s pull the defaults out
+config files, ``elasticsearch.yml`` and ``logging.yml``.
+Let’s pull the
-of the elasticsearch distribution in the image we just built and include them
+defaults out of the Elasticsearch distribution in the image we just built and
-in our service template:
+include them in our service template.
+We'll make a temporary container, copy
+the files out, and remove the container:

 ```bash
 # Create the directory